-The Connected Health Framework was originally conceived in response to a need to consolidate guidance on how to design and build patient-centric health and social care systems.
+The Connected Health Framework was originally conceived to consolidate guidance on designing and building patient-centric health and social care systems.

 Since its inception, the Connected Health Framework has been widely used around the world.
 Modifications to the architecture and design blueprint have been made to address the needs of both health and social care systems in the understanding that caring for people involves numerous interactions, organizations, and communities and that healthcare organizations must connect to a variety of sources including care providers, care professionals, funders of care services, and patients and families.